 How is the programme structured?

 Dietetics is a full-time dual study programme.
-The Department of Nutritional, Food and Consumer Sciences works with five state vocational training colleges for dietitians (dietetics college) to deliver the programme.
+The Department of Nutritional, Food and Consumer Sciences works with six state vocational training colleges for dietitians (dietetics college) to deliver the programme.
 The standard duration of studies is nine semesters.
 In the first six semesters, you complete your training as a dietitian at one of the cooperating vocational colleges in parallel to your study programme.
 In the last three semesters, you take modules from the areas of Dietetics and Nutritional Sciences, Dietary Counselling, Health Care, and Social and Cultural Sciences on a full-time, on-campus basis.
 The different modules build on one another.
 Theoretical knowledge and research methods are applied in case studies from clinical practice, and in project work you deal with a wide range of issues relating to practice.
 The work placement (internship) modules pick up on your training as a dietitian and are overseen by the University of Applied Sciences.

 Where does it lead?

 After successfully completing your study programme, you will be equipped to take on independent and responsible roles in diet therapy and nutritional counselling.
 You will also have the ability to develop concepts and strategies for putting scientific knowledge from nutritional medicine and dietetics into practice and reviewing their effectiveness.